 Number of Irish citizens who have a MyGovID (eID) – equivalent to the Danish NemID.

-- The potential in Ireland is at the same level as public digital post in Denmark, tells Søren Thiel who is a Product Manager in e-Boks with the managing role in the implementation of digital post in Ireland.
+The potential in Ireland is at the same level as a public digital post in Denmark, tells Søren Thiel who is Product Manager in e-Boks with the managing role in the implementation of the digital post in Ireland.

-In the following, he gives an insight in the preparations of the implementation process of digital post in Ireland.
+In the following, he gives an insight into the preparations of the implementation process of digital post in Ireland.